 So Far

-• Emory University signed an MOU with The Conservation Fund’s Working Farms Fund to break down barriers and support next-generation farmers across metro Atlanta while boosting the supply of fresh, local, sustainably grown food for Emory’s campus and hospital communities.
-The Working Farms Fund will purchase farmland within a 100-mile radius of metro Atlanta, place conservation easements on it to permanently protect it from development and harmful environmental practices, and lease the land to farmers with a 5- or 10-year path to ownership, selling it to them at a much lower price at the end of their lease.
+- Emory University signed a Memorandum of Understanding (MOU) with The Conservation Fund’s Farms Fund to break down barriers and support next-generation farmers across metro Atlanta while boosting the supply of fresh, local, sustainably grown food for Emory’s campus and hospital communities.
+The Farms Fund will purchase farmland within a 100-mile radius of metro Atlanta, place conservation easements on it to permanently protect it from development and harmful environmental practices, and lease the land to farmers with a 5- or 10-year path to ownership, selling it to them at a much lower price at the end of their lease.
 Read more here and watch the webinar, “Taking Action for America’s Local Food,” to learn more about the partnership.

 Emory’s goals are for 75% of the food purchased by the University and 25% of food purchased by Healthcare to be locally or sustainably grown by 2025.
 In 2019, Emory University’s Atlanta campus reached 36%, Oxford College reached 39%, and Emory Healthcare’s hospital average reached 13%.
 Each of Emory Healthcare’s hospitals that tracked sustainable and local food purchases report the following figures for 2019: